Web Component

 javascript

-This dispatch method also takes a second argument which can be the data you want to expose with the event.
+This dispatch method also takes a second argument, which can be the data you want to expose with the event.

 javascript

-this.dispatch('change', { value })
+1this.dispatch('change', { value })

 Lifecycles